eyounx/RACOS/README.md

+# Change Log
+### Dec.
+9, 2016
+Update to include SRACOS in Python and Java version <br/>
+Bugs fixed in Python version

 # RACOS
 A theoretically-grounded derivative-free optimization method, born from a statistical view of evolutionary algorithms.
 More details can be found in the paper:
 > Yang Yu, Hong Qian, and Yi-Qi Hu.
 Derivative-Free Optimization via Classification.
 In: Proceedings of the 30th AAAI Conference on Artificial Intelligence (AAAI'16), Phoenix, AZ, 2016  ([PDF file](http://lamda.nju.edu.cn/yuy/GetFile.aspx?File=papers/aaai16-racos.pdf))